 Decide on rewards

 This is the part that many teachers overdo.
 If rewarding students becomes too tiresome or a chore, you’ll be tempted to abandon ship, and that’ll make things even worse.
 So, keep it simple.
-Some free (or cheap) rewards that can be used include:
+Some free (or cheap) rewards you can use include:

 - A trip to the treasure box (e.g., pencils, stickers, candy, tattoos, or other small prizes).